 In Argentina, most notably in Buenos Aires, night-long parties are held in various places since the weather is quite warm in March.
 People dance and drink only beer throughout the night, up to seven or eight in the morning.
 While the tradition of mocking those who do not wear green is not common practice, most people would wear something green to show their love for the celebrations.

-Regardless of the different traditions found worldwide for this feast, one thing is certain, that all nationalities become Irish for the day – from wearing green to drinking Guinness and indulging in Irish food.
+Regardless of the different traditions found worldwide for this feast, one thing is certain, all nationalities become Irish for the day – from wearing green to drinking Guinness and indulging in Irish food.